-To establish an account on the ForwardHealth Portal, providers are required to obtain a PIN (Personal Identification Number).
+To establish an account on the ForwardHealth Portal, providers are required to obtain a PIN (personal identification number).
 The PIN is a unique, nine-digit number assigned by ForwardHealth interChange for the sole purpose of allowing a provider to establish a Portal account.
 It is used in conjunction with the provider's login ID.
 Once the Portal account is established, the provider will be prompted to create a username and password for the account, which will subsequently be used to log in to the Portal.

-Note: The PIN used to create the provider's Portal account is not the same PIN used for recertification on the Portal.
-Providers will receive a separate PIN for recertification.
+Note: The PIN used to create the provider's Portal account is not the same PIN used for revalidation.
+Providers will receive a separate PIN for revalidation.

-A provider may need to request more than one PIN if he or she is a provider for more than one program or has more than one type of provider certification.
-A separate PIN will be needed for each provider certification.
+A provider may need to request more than one PIN if he or she is a provider for more than one program or has more than one type of provider enrollment.
+A separate PIN will be needed for each provider enrollment.
 Health care providers will need to supply their NPI (National Provider Identifier) and corresponding taxonomy code when requesting an account.
 Non-healthcare providers will need to supply their unique provider number.